CozmycDev/ProjectKorraScrolls/README.md

   # Scroll consume messages
   scrollConsumed: "&aYou read the %ability%&a scroll! &8[&e%progress%&7/&e%total%&8]"
-  abilityUnlocked: "&aYou've learned how to use &e%ability%&a! &8[&b/b bind %ability%&8]"
+  abilityUnlocked: "&aYou've learned how to use &e%ability%&a!"
   alreadyUnlocked: "&cYou already know this ability!"
+  abilityBound: "&7Unbind this ability with &8[&b/b clear %ability% %slot%&8]"
+  slotAlreadyBound: "&7Bind it to an available slot with &8[&b/b bind %ability%&8]"

   # Scroll give/receive messages
   scrollGiven: "&aGiven &e%amount% &a%ability%&a scroll(s) to &e%player%&a!"